Khorvie-Tech/khorvie-tech.github.io/_posts/2025-06-08-stixfreeutility.md

 </details>

 ### Where can you try the utility?
 At the time of this article's creation, I have full faith in the legitimacy and product safety of Stix and his free utility.
 But with anyone, I must urge you to do your own research to ensure the current state of safety for your own system.
-To try this software for yourself, you can find it within his [discord server](https://discord.gg/UXjTVqJHB3) found under the channel #free-tweaks.
+To try this software for yourself, you can find it within his [Discord Server](https://discord.gg/UXjTVqJHB3) found under the channel #free-tweaks.

 ##### End of Article, feel free to reach out to me if you notice any errors or typos and I will gladly adjust. <3 Khorvie